 We all should avail ourselves of this immense benefit in order to assist these holy souls!

-For the month of November, we hope to be able to offer frequent posts about Purgatory.
-Today we offer an excerpt from Father Faber’s essay on Purgatory, (LINK) which draws in good part from the revelations of St. Catherine of Genoa, often considered the saint of Purgatory.
+For All Souls Day, we offer an excerpt from Father Faber’s essay on Purgatory, (LINK) which draws in good part from the revelations of St. Catherine of Genoa, often considered the saint of Purgatory.

 Father Faber begins his essay by stating that “there have always been two views of purgatory prevailing in the Church, not contradictory the one of the other, but rather expressive of the mind and devotion of those who have embraced them.”

 The first view, he tells us “… loves to represent purgatory as a hell which is not eternal.
 Violence, confusion, wailing, horror, preside over its descriptions.
 It dwells, and truly, on the terribleness of the pain of sense which the soul is mysteriously permitted to endure.
 The fire is the same fire as that of hell, created for the single and express purpose of giving torture.”
 The second view is based on the teachings of St. Catherine of Genoa, and it is on these that we will turn our attention today.

 Father continues, “The second view of purgatory does not deny any one of the features of the preceding view, but it almost puts them out of sight by the other considerations which it brings more prominently forward.

 Of the soul after the particular judgement, Father Faber says, “The moment that in His sight it perceives its own unfitness for heaven, it wings its voluntary flight to purgatory, like a dove to her proper nest in the shadows of the forest.
 There need be no Angels to convey it thither.
 It is its own free worship of the purity of God.